 Electronic musician, composer and sound artist Constanza Bizraelli, alias CAO, works on the subject of folklore, taking the precolonial Moche culture as inspiration.
-She says: time is up to transfer «folklore» into a digital age.
+She says: folklore is something contemporary.

 In electronic music, musicians who work with folklore material or folk music are often a source of controversy: some, especially in Europe, associate «folklore» with nationalism and simplified representations of rural traditions, while others fear that electronic music – as a truly urban and future-oriented genre – would shift into ethnic kitsch when dealing with «traditional customs, tales, songs, dances, and other art form», as the The Garland Encyclopedia of Music puts the definition of the term «folklore».

 Amsterdam-based Peruvian composer CAO has a different perspective: «instead of defining folklore as something from the past that has to be preserved, I perceive it as something contemporary.
 I think, folklore flourishes from a native space.
 But for me, the main criteria is it’s non-mediateness.
 So folklore is something that creates a direct and tight relation between the author and the environment.»